Ebbets Field: Opening

 Charles Ebbets' daughter throws out the first pitch, at an exhibition game on April 5, 1913.

-The first game played was an inter-league exhibition game against the New York Yankees on April 5, 1913, played before an overcapacity of 30,000 fans, with 5,000 more who had arrived but were not able to get in.
-After a loss against the Yankees in another exhibition game on April 7 in front of about 1,000 fans on a very cold day, the first regular season game was played on April 9 against the Philadelphia Phillies, with Brooklyn losing, 1–0.
+The first game played was an interleague exhibition game against the New York Yankees on April 5, 1913, played before an overcapacity of 30,000 fans, with 5,000 more who had arrived but were not able to get in.
+After a loss against the Yankees in another exhibition game on April 7 in front of about 1,000 fans on a very cold day, the first regular-season game was played on April 9 against the Philadelphia Phillies, with Brooklyn losing, 1–0.

-When the park was opened it was discovered that an American flag, keys to the bleachers, and a press box had all been forgotten.
+When the park was opened, an American flag, keys to the bleachers, and a press box had all been forgotten.
 The press box level was not added until 1929.
-The original double-decked seating covered all of right field, rounded home plate, and extended past third base, with an open concrete bleacher stand continuing to the left field wall.
+The original double-decked seating covered all of right field, rounded home plate, and extended past third base, with an open concrete bleacher stand continuing to the left-field wall.

 The ballpark was built on a sloping piece of ground, raised above street level in right field, which resulted in short foul line there of just 301 ft).
-When it opened, the field was very large for its time in both left field (419 ft) and center (508 ft); with additional seating the playing field shrunk to 356 ft in left, 406 ft in center, and 297 ft to right, which gained a screen above its fence and a scoreboard.
-At its peak it had a capacity of around 32,000.
+When it opened, the field was very large for its time in both left field (419 ft) and center (508 ft); with additional seating, the playing field shrunk to 356 ft in left, 406 ft in center, and 297 ft to right, which gained a screen above its fence and a scoreboard.
+At its peak, it had a capacity around 32,000.

-As with Boston's Fenway Park and Detroit's Tiger Stadium, two ballparks that had opened one year earlier than Ebbets Field, the intimate configuration of some of each park's dimensions prompted some baseball writers to also refer to Ebbets Field as a "cigar box" or a "bandbox."
+As with Boston's Fenway Park and Detroit's Tiger Stadium, two ballparks that had opened one year earlier than Ebbets Field, the intimate configuration of some of each park's dimensions prompted some baseball writers to also refer to Ebbets Field as a "cigar box" or a "bandbox".